ObjectIsAdvantag/sparkguest/README.md

     ```

-To create a 'Guest token' for a 'Guest' user (non Cisco Spark users), type:
+To create a 'Guest token' for a 'Guest' user (non Webex Teams users), type:

     ```shell
     sparkguest [create] <userId> <userName> -i <issuerAppId> -s <issuerAppSecret> [-d <expirationDelay>]
     ```

     Where:
         - `userId` is a user identifier unique to your 'Guest Issuer'.
-This identifier is used by Cisco Spark to persist user data among sessions.
-Understand: if another token gets generated with the same 'userId', the Guest user interacting with that token will see Spaces, Messages, and inherit Memberships from previous Spark interactions for this 'userId',
+This identifier is used by the Webex cloud platform to persist user data among sessions.
+Understand: if another token gets generated with the same 'userId', the Guest user interacting with that token will see Spaces, Messages, and inherit Memberships from previous Webex interactions for this 'userId',
-        - `userName` is used to identify the user in Cisco Spark spaces,
+        - `userName` is used to identify the user in Webex Teams spaces,
         - `expirationDelay` should be specified in seconds, defaults to 5400s (90min) from now.
-        - the `issuerAppId` and `issuerAppSecret` tie to the 'Guest Issuer Application' created frpm the [Spark for Developers portal](https://developer.ciscospark.com/add-guest.html).
+        - the `issuerAppId` and `issuerAppSecret` tie to the 'Guest Issuer Application' created from the [Webex for Developers portal](https://developer.webex.com/add-guest.html).

     Example (with verbose debugging info):